petrusen/vizchemoton/README.md

 # Edit the config file
 vi config.yaml

-# Run the code of this repository to obtain the html
+# Run the code of this repository (at the /vizchemoton level) to obtain the html
 python3 -m viz_chemoton.py

 ```